-This bill establishes a three-year grant pilot program for schools to purchase AI weapons detection systems.
+SB 814 establishes a three-year pilot program for grants to local education agencies to purchase AI weapons detection systems for schools.

-If you operate a school in Tennessee, you must apply for grants to purchase AI weapons detection systems by the program's start or miss funding opportunities.
+If you operate a school in Tennessee, you must apply for AI weapons detection system grants to enhance safety or risk inadequate security measures.

 What do these statuses mean? ▼